 There are plenty other things to love about the Pixel 3, though, and they outnumber any of the annoyances I’m currently experiencing.
 The camera is the best around—that Night Sight!—and the overall design of the phone is seriously chic.
 I’m also positively enamored by all the integrated Digital Wellbeing features and little things like the rear fingerprint scanner.
 It’s the most comfortable I’ve ever felt with Android, and it’s made even better by Lawnchair Launcher, which let me transform the UI into a dreamy pink aesthetic motif to match the exterior of the Pixel 3’s “not pink”-colored chassis.

-The thing I want to leave with you here is that this is a phone made for marketing.
-It’s attractive and approachable, which is nothing the previous Nexus devices ever were (sorry).
+The Pixel 3 is attractive and approachable, which is nothing the previous Nexus devices ever were (sorry).
 There’s a cohesiveness about it, too, honed-in through years of steady marketing.
-The billboards in the big cities, the commercials during the Super Bowl—those were all strategic seeds planted to seep into the minds of everyday Americans, outside of the confines of the Silicon Valley bubble.
+The billboards in the big cities, the commercials during the Super Bowl—those were all strategic seeds planted to propagate into the minds of everyday Americans, outside of the confines of the Silicon Valley bubble.
 Watching the system at work is fascinating.
-Though it remains to be seen whether the Pixel line’s “friendly presence” will have any impact on what people say about Android.
+Though it remains to be seen whether the Pixel line’s friendly presence will have any impact on what people think of Android as a whole.

 - Amazon wants more market share in the smart home, so it bought the fan favorite mesh WiFi company, Eero